 *Mail: 701 W. Ormsby Ave.
 Suite 301 Louisville, KY 40203.
 Attn: Absentee

-The application for a mail-in absentee will be transmitted by mail to the voter or in person at the option of the voter.
+All applications for a mail-in absentee ballot shall be transmitted to the voter by mail, electronic mail, or in person at the option of the voter.
 The mail-in absentee ballot application may be requested by the voter or the spouse, parents, or children of the voter, but must be restricted to the use of the voter.
-The mail-in absentee application can only be picked up and dropped off by the Voter at any Jefferson County Clerk’s Motor Vehicle Branch or the Election Center.
+The mail-in absentee application can only be picked up and dropped off by the voter at any Jefferson County Clerk’s Motor Vehicle Branch or the Election Center.